manus-aiattack/dlnk-platform-complete/docs/CLI_REFERENCE.md

-# dLNk dLNk Framework - CLI Reference
+# Connext Connext Framework - CLI Reference

 **Version:** 3.0 (Final)

-This document provides a reference for the Command-Line Interface (CLI) of the dLNk dLNk Framework.
+This document provides a reference for the Command-Line Interface (CLI) of the Connext Connext Framework.
 The CLI is the primary tool for direct interaction and control over the framework's operations.

 The base command for the CLI is `dlnk-dlnk`.